isomerpages/singhealth-gkps/tools-and-resources/mapped-to-gpsap-2021-2030/_posts/2023-08-20-post-GPSAP 2021 to 2030: Strategic Objective 3.md

 | -------- | -------- | -------- |
 | [Download gkpslinka03-20232406](/files/gkpslinka03-20232406.pdf)| WHO| Global |

-**Strategic Objective 3, Safety of Clinical Processes**, focuses on assuring the safety of every clinical process.
+**Strategic Objective 3, Safety of Clinical Processes**, aims to assure the safety of every clinical process.
 The 5 key strategies are:

 * Strategy 3.1: Identify all riskprone clinical procedures and mitigate their risks, taking account of national and local priorities.
 * Strategy 3.2: Implement a programme to transform the safety of medication management and use based on the third WHO Global Patient Safety Challenge: Medication Without Harm.